 Also, I played tour guide to all the cheap stores the USA has to offer: Dollar Tree, Dollar General, and Family Dollar to name a few haha.

-Throughout the summer we explored Montreal’s countryside.
+Throughout the summer we went for weekend trips from Montreal and explored Montreal’s countryside.
 So about an hour or so drive from the city.
 Not so far!
 I got to do some hikes, which was marvelous!
 We also went camping at the National Park of Mauricie and did a hike and canoe trip.
 It was very beautiful.

-I’m looking forward to more trips!
+I’m looking forward to more weekend trips from Montreal!
 This time- winter!
 Get ready for ski and skating season!